Khwarazm: Khwarazm during the rule of Qunghrat dynasty (1360–1388)

 The Islamization of Khwarazm was reflected in the creation of literary, scientific and religious works and in the translation of Arabic works into the Turkic language.
 In the Suleymaniye Library in Istanbul, the Koran is kept with an interlinear translation into Turkic, written in Khwarazm and dated (January – February 1363).

-The region of Khwarezm was split between the White Horde and Jagatai Khanate, and its rebuilt capital Gurganj (modern Kunya Urgench, "Old Gorganj" as opposed to the modern city of Urgench some distance away) again became one of the largest and most important trading centers in Central Asia.
-In the mid-14th century Khwarezm gained independence from the Golden Horde under the Sufid dynasty.
-However, Timur regarded Khwarezm as a rival to Samarkand, and over the course of five campaigns, destroyed Urganch in 1388.
+The region of Khwarazm was split between the White Horde and Jagatai Khanate, and its rebuilt capital Gurganj (modern Kunya Urgench, "Old Gorganj" as opposed to the modern city of Urgench some distance away) again became one of the largest and most important trading centers in Central Asia.
+In the mid-14th century K, Khwarazm gained independence from the Golden Horde under the Sufid dynasty.
+However, Timur regarded Khwarazm as a rival to Samarkand, and over the course of five campaigns, destroyed Urganch in 1388.

-Khwarazm during the reign Shibanids – Arabshahids
+Khwarazm during the reign of the Ibanids – Arabshahids

 Control of the region was disputed by the Timurids and the Golden Horde, but in 1511 it passed to a new, local Uzbek dynasty, the ʿArabshahids.